GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 on all *GMT* projections and the required parameters, see the :doc:`psbasemap` man page.
-We will also show examples of every projection in the next Chapters, and a quick summary of projection syntax was given in Chapter [ch:3].
+We will also show examples of every projection in the next Chapters, and a quick summary of projection syntax was given in Chapter `GMT overview and quick reference`.

 .. figure:: /_images/GMT_-J.*
    :width: 500 px